-The following type of area is prepared as the spare area in user areas:
+The following two types of areas are prepared as the spare area in user areas:

-1) Spare cylinder for alternate assignment: This cylinder is used during automatic alternating processing for defective sector.
-More than 2000 sectors/drive.
+- 1) Spare area for sector slip: At shipment of the media from the plant, this area is defined for use in alternating processing for defective sectors during format processing.
+254 sectors/128 tracks. - 2) Spare cylinder for alternate assignment: This cylinder is used during automatic alternating processing for defective sector.
+2000 sectors/drive.